Famous/framework/README.md

 ## Example

 Below is an example of what a Famous Framework component looks like.
-This code lives in a file `bobette-smith/nifty-demo/nifty-demo.js`.
+This code lives in a file `jane-doe/nifty-demo/nifty-demo.js`.
 (The convention of only lowercase letters and hyphens is important to stick to.)

-    FamousFramework.component('bobette-smith:nifty-demo', {
+    FamousFramework.component('jane-doe:nifty-demo', {
         behaviors: {
             '#box': {
                 'size': [100, 100],